The Most Popular Cryptocurrency Terms & Phrases

-Investors who are thinking about getting involved with cryptocurrency should keep in mind that industry terminology can be hugely beneficial.
+Investors who are thinking about getting involved with cryptocurrency should keep in mind that industry terminology—the crypto language, so to speak—can be hugely beneficial.
 By performing the necessary research and learning this information, would-be traders can increase their chances of meeting their investment objectives.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.

 Articles published by FXCM Research Team generally have numerous contributors and aim to provide general Educational and Informative content on Market News and Products.